 Think about the subject descriptors, keywords and phrases you are going to use, and how you are going to use them to search for information.
 Subject descriptors and keywords can be broad, to search for more general information, or narrow, for more specific information.

-- think about alternative or associated keywords you can use.
-For example, if you were searching for information on "Global warming" think about the concept which refers to the rise on the Earths temperature due to a rise in the levels of "carbon emissions" or more broadly "greenhouse gasses".
+think about alternative or associated keywords you can use.
+For example, if you were searching for information on "Global warming" think about the concept which refers to the rise on the Earths temperature due "carbon emissions" or more broadly "greenhouse gasses".
 All of these keywords then become possible keywords for research.
 Even more broadly, the concept of "climate change", which refers to global or regional changes in climate, becomes a potential keyword for research as does the terminology "carbon footprint" or "fossil fuels"

 check the Help information and